-Once home, I tore open the bag of pasta and got some water boiling!
-I loved that the giant pasta shells had rough edges on them from the bronze mold they use so the sauce clings to eat bite.
+Once home, I tore open the bag of lumaconi pasta and got some water boiling!
+I loved that the giant pasta shells had rough edges on them from the bronze mold they use, so the sauce clings to each bite.
 They totally reminded of my the type of pasta I’ve gotten at fancy Italian restaurants.

-Once cooked, I filled each shell with a combination of 5 cheeses– mozzarella, ricotta, parmesan, cheddar, and a little bit of cream cheese.
+Once cooked, I filled each lumaconi shell with a combination of 5 kinds of cheese– mozzarella, ricotta, parmesan, cheddar, and a little bit of cream cheese.
 I don’t claim one bit that this is an authentic Italian recipe, but it sure tastes good!
 The cheeses all melt together and turn into the creamiest, cheesiest pasta you’ll ever make.

 I started the simple sauce off with a few cloves of garlic and a generous glug of the olive oil.
 Just before adding the tomatoes to the pan I couldn’t help but take a piece of bread to dip in the garlicky oil and this Olive Oil is so, so good.
 It has so much flavor even without the added garlic!
 I can’t wait to drizzle it over my salads and dunk my bread in it with a drizzle of balsamic vinegar.

-The pasta baked for about 4o minutes and I topped it will some fresh grated parmesan cheese before serving.
+The cheese stuffed lumaconi pasta baked for about 4o minutes, and I topped it will some freshly grated parmesan cheese before serving.

 Look at that cheese-pull!
 I’m in love.

 I do hope you’ll try this Five Cheese Stuffed Lumaconi recipe and definitely take a look at the HemisFares line at your local Kroger family store!
-The pastas, gelato and other products are perfect for a fun and fancy night in!
-For more information on HemisFares you can check out the website HemisFaresFinds.com or facebook.com/Hemisfares.
+The pasta, gelato and other products are perfect for a fun and fancy night in!
+For more information on HemisFares, you can check out the website HemisFaresFinds.com or facebook.com/Hemisfares.